Things to Consider Before Accepting Mobile Payments

 It seems there's an “app” for anything these days, mobile payments included.
 Simply download an application, plug a tiny “card-swiping” device into the earphone jack and you're all set to accept payments with your smartphone, right?

-by Tracy Schmidt in Money Management on Sunday, March 27, 2016
+Posted in Credit Card Processing on Sunday, March 27, 2016

 It seems there’s an “app” for anything these days, mobile payments included.
 Simply download an application, plug a tiny “card-swiping” device into the earphone jack and you’re all set to accept payments with your smartphone, right?